-Please find enclosed Public Utility District No. 2 of Grant County, Washington (Grant PUD) 2020 Pacific Lamprey Management Plan (PLMP) Annual Report consistent with the requirements of Article 401(a)(12) of the Priest Rapids Project License1 and the Washington State Department of Ecology (Ecology) 401 Water Quality Water Quality Certification Condition of 6.2(5)(b) and Appendix C for the Priest Rapids Project (Project).
+Please find enclosed Public Utility District No. 2 of Grant County, Washington (Grant PUD) 2021 Pacific Lamprey Management Plan (PLMP) Annual Report consistent with the requirements of Article 401(a)(12) of the Priest Rapids Project License1 and the Washington State Department of Ecology (Ecology) 401 Water Quality Water Quality Certification Condition of 6.2(5)(b) and Appendix C for the Priest Rapids Project (Project).

-The 2020 PLMP Comprehensive Annual Report summarizes the on-going activities undertaken at the Project in 2020, as identified in the PLMP, for the purpose of identifying and addressing Project impacts on Pacific lamprey.
+The 2021 PLMP Comprehensive Annual Report summarizes the on-going activities undertaken at the Project in 2021, as identified in the PLMP, for the purpose of identifying and addressing Project impacts on Pacific lamprey.
 Any variations from the implementation schedule provided in the PLMP have been identified in this document.
-This report also describes, consistent with the 401 Certification, recent Pacific lamprey passage, behavioral, and survival investigations and measures undertaken in the Columbia River basin, as well as an evaluation to determine if these investigations and measures are: (i) consistent with similar measures taken at other projects; (ii) appropriate to implement at the Project; and (iii) cost effective to implement at the Project.
+This report also describes, consistent with the 401 Certification, recent Pacific lamprey passage, behavioral, and survival investigations and measures undertaken in the Columbia River basin, as well as an evaluation to determine if these investigations and measures are: (i) consistent with similar measures taken at other projects, (ii) appropriate to implement at the Project, and (iii) cost effective to implement at the Project.

-On January 25, 2021, Grant PUD prepared and disseminated the draft 2020 PLMP Annual Report to members of the Priest Rapids Fish Forum, which includes the Ecology, U.S. Fish & Wildlife Service (USFWS), Washington Department of Fish & Wildlife, Colville Confederated Tribes, Yakama Nation (YN), the Columbia River Inter-Tribal Fish Commission, Bureau of Indian Affairs, the Confederated Tribes of the Umatilla Indian Reservation, and the Wanapum Indians.
-Comments were received by email from the USFWS (Appendix C) and Grant PUD's response table is provided in Appendix D. On March 2, 2021, Ecology approved the 2020 PLMP Annual Report (Appendix E).
+On January 19, 2022, Grant PUD provided the draft 2021 PLMP Annual Report to members of the Priest Rapids Fish Forum, which includes the Washington Department of Ecology (WDOE), U.S. Fish & Wildlife Service (USFWS), Washington Department of Fish & Wildlife, Colville Confederated Tribes, Yakama Nation (YN), the Columbia River Inter-Tribal Fish Commission, Bureau of Indian Affairs, the Confederated Tribes of the Umatilla Indian Reservation, and the Wanapum Indians.
+Comments were received by email from the YN (Appendix C) and Grant PUD's response table is provided in Appendix D. On March 15, 2022, WDOE approved the 2020 PLMP Annual Report (Appendix E).